Nothing-Developer-Programme/Glyph-Developer-Kit/README.md

 # Setup Development Environment
 ## Normal Process
 Before starting development, you need to set up the API Key.
 Please define the API Key provided by Nothing in the AndroidManifest.xml file of your application, within the <application> tag.
-You can do it in the following way:
+You can do it in the following way: <br>
 `<meta-data android:name="NothingKey" android:value="{API Key}"/>`
 ## Debug Process
 No need to set up the true API Key.
-You just need to setup a test key in your AndroidManifest.xml `<meta-data android:name="NothingKey" android:value="test"/>`
+You just need to setup a test key in your AndroidManifest.xml <br>
+`<meta-data android:name="NothingKey" android:value="test"/>`

 # Setup Instructions